WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 To manage S3 repositories you will need the aws command line client and aws credentials (.aws folder in you home directory).

-# Installing RSuite
+# Installing R Suite

-To install RSuite just open you command line (terminal) and run
+To install R Suite just open you command line (terminal) and run

 ```bash
 rsuite install